Groups Acting Acylindrically on Trees: 3-Manifold Groups

 \subsection{Splittings of 3-Manifold Groups and Subgroup Tameness}

 We will require some deep results from various authors in the field of 3-manifold groups.
-We begin with an important definition.

-Let $M$ be a compact and orientable 3-manifold and $S$ a compact surface properly embedded in $M$ such that $S\not\cong S^2$.
-A disk $D\subset M$ is a \emph{compressing disk} for $S$ is $S\cap D=\partial D$ and this intersection is transverse.
-A compressing disk is \emph{non-trivial} if $\partial D$ does not bound a disk in $S$.
-We say that $S$ is \emph{compressible} if it admits a non-trivial compressing disk, and we say that $S$ is \emph{incompressible} otherwise.
+We begin with some important definitions. \begin{definition} Let $M$ be a compact and orientable 3-manifold and $S$ a compact surface embedded in $M$. \begin{enumerate} \item We say that $S$ is \emph{boundary parallel} if there exists an isotopy of $S$ onto some boundary component of $M$. \item Assume $S\not\cong S^2$.
+A disc $D\subset M$ is a \emph{compressing disc} for $S$ if $S\cap D=\partial D$ and this intersection is transverse.
+A compressing disc is \emph{non-trivial} if $\partial D$ does not bound a disc in $S$.
+We say that $S$ is \emph{compressible} if it admits a non-trivial compressing disc, and we say that $S$ is \emph{incompressible} otherwise.